stormqloud/kazoo-tgbbok/accounts.md

 # Account Structure

-## These suggestions fall under the category of good Kazo policy.
+## These suggestions fall under the category of good Kazoo policy.

 When you start screwing around with Kazoo it's important to understand you need to flush out the system to a *MINIMUM* of 3 levels.